bndncn/rop/README.md

 rop.py may also be run with --gadgets option, which will print out the gadgets found along with their offset in memory.
 To create a payload with precalculated addresses that will be plug and play, use the --offset option with a hex value so the base address need not be added to each gadget offset manually.

-This payload's goal is to bypass NX stacks by using the mprotect() function to set the stack as executable, allowing stack-resident shellcode to be directly jumped into as if compiled with -z execstack option.
+This payload's goal is to bypass NX stacks by using the mprotect() syscall to set the stack as executable, allowing stack-resident shellcode to be directly jumped into as if compiled with -z execstack option.

 It aims to set up:
 eax with 0x7d, the syscall # for mprotect()